prodgang/bookofprimes/words/post/next.md

 But seriously, what can prods do for number theory?

+## Lean

+I had hoped to type up all of the proofs of this book into lean to show that my handwaving was not hiding anything.
+But unfortunately lean turned out to be harder to learn than I expected, at least for the case of endless nested inductions that prods seems to produce.

+If you do know lean, it would be much appreciated if you could help me write up the proofs [here](https://github.com/prodgang/proofs).

 ## You

 One of the wonderful things about math is how often unexpected connections pop up between things that really have no right being so similar.
 I don't know where the next connection might be, but maybe you do.
 So why not try?